-a) Sight distance calculations shall be provided for all proposed intersections as well as all proposed driveway and crosswalk locations.
-Sight triangle easements shall be provided as required as well as signage and/or signalization if deemed necessary along Hospital Drive.

-b) The applicant has submitted a parking study prepared by DTS Provident dated April 14, 2023, as well an addendum to the parking study dated June 16, 2023.
+- a) Sight distance calculations provided on the plan correspond only to the Stopping Sight Distance and shall be revised to provide the Intersection Sight Distance.
+Sight triangle easements shall be provided as required as well as signage and/or signalization if deemed necessary along Hospital Drive. - b) The applicant has submitted a parking study prepared by DTS Provident dated April 14, 2023, as well an addendum to the parking study dated June 16, 2023.